elementum-games/shinobi-chronicles/README.md

 ## Contributing

+Feel free to tackle any of the issues at https://github.com/levimeahan/shinobi-chronicles/issues - Assign yourself or drop a comment mentioning you're working on it so others know.
+You can also drop any questions on the issue to clarify exactly what needs to be done.

+You can also create a new issue if there's something you want to add that's not on the list and get the yay/nay from a maintainer on it to avoid building something that's not going to get approved.

-Recommended workflow
+### Recommended workflow

 1. Fork repo on GitHub (top right)
   ![image](https://i.imgur.com/0tiyX6N.png)
 2. Clone your fork to your local machine (you can find the URL to clone under "Code")
   ![image](https://i.imgur.com/VCUgDnG.png)
+3. Create a new branch for your changes
+4. Make the changes and test them on your local environment, then commit them to the branch
-3. Make changes to your local and test, push to your forked repo on GH
+5. Push the branch to your forked repo on GH
-4. Open a pull request from fork => original repo
+4. Open a pull request from `your-name/shinobi-chronicles:branch-name` => `levimeahan/shinobi-chronicles:main`
    - There's a "Contribute" button on the main page of your fork you can use to compare and open a pull request
     ![image](https://i.imgur.com/z5SCPuQ.png)